yung-wolf/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Create a script that takes a list of words as input and prints only words that appear exactly once.
 13-unique

+# Display lines containing the pattern “root” from the file /etc/passwd
+14-findthatword
 ```